sophiabevans/rosalind-problems/README.md

 # rosalind-problems
-My solutions for ROSALIND bioinformatics problems (rosalind.info)
+My solutions for ROSALIND (rosalind.info) bioinformatics problems (rosalind.info)

 datasets from rosalind.info to test solutions are located in submission_data_files/ where prefix number corresponds to problem number.